jupyterhub/jupyterhub/docs/source/contributing/setup.rst

 require your system to have user accounts for each user you want to log in to JupyterHub as.

-DummyAuthenticator allows you to log in with any username & password, while SimpleLocalProcessSpawner allows you to start servers without having to create a Unix user for each JupyterHub user.
+Dummy Authenticator allows you to log in with any username & password, while Simple Local Process Spawner allows you to start servers without having to create a Unix user for each JupyterHub user.
 Together, these make it much easier to test JupyterHub.

-Tip: If you are working on parts of JupyterHub that are common to all authenticators & spawners, we recommend using both DummyAuthenticator & SimpleLocalProcessSpawner.
+**Tip:** If you are working on parts of JupyterHub that are common to all authenticators & spawners, we recommend using both DummyAuthenticator & SimpleLocalProcessSpawner.
 If you are working on just authenticator-related parts, use only SimpleLocalProcessSpawner.
 Similarly, if you are working on